imfing/ava_downloader/README.md

 ### Attention!

-The script is deprecated, please check the links below to download.
+The script is deprecated (your IP would be blocked by dpchallenge.com), please check the links below to download.

 **[http://www.lucamarchesotti.com/](http://www.lucamarchesotti.com/)**